jiinjeong/CSVolunteer/README.md

   * To display an image on a webpage, we use a self-contained image tag, as such: `<img src="LOCATION_OF_IMAGE">`.
     * The image tag must be used with the source attribute, abbreviated `src`.
 The value of this attribute is the location of the image.
       * It tells the computer where to find the image that we want.
-      * Note: We use the source attribute instead of the hyper-reference attribute because we a drawing information from an external resource, not leading the user to an external resource.
+      * Note: We use the source attribute instead of the hyper-reference attribute because we a drawing information from an external resource and embedding it in the webpage, not leading the user or computer away from the webpage to a external resource.
     * The location of the image can:
         * a filepath to the image.
           * For example: `<img src="images/my-image.jpg">`